EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 ```

 ### 1.4 Inspect JWT/access token
-1. Copy the JWT/access token from the Postman `Authorization` tab.
+1. Copy the first (personal) JWT/access token you created, stored in your notes.
 2. Open [https://jwt.ms/](https://jwt.ms/) and paste the token into the `Encoded` field.
 3. Review the token and the claims, especially focus on object id (`oid`), tenant id (`tid`) and subject (`sub`).
-4. Inspect your personal access token from the Postman `Authorization` tab on the `ADME (M14)` collection.
+4. Compare your personal JWT/access token with the app registration (service principal) token.
 Notice that the `oid` is different from the App Registration token.
 The `oid` is the object ID of the App Registration (Service Principal) or your personal user, depending on which token you are inspecting.

 ## Congratulations!
 You have now completed the module!
 Continue with the next module: [Module 2 - Configuring the OSDU platform](../Module%202%20-%20Configuring%20the%20OSDU%20platform/)